 Q. On your website I found information about various short courses which I am interested in.
-Just wondering if anyone can apply or I should be a student of City?
+Can apply or I should be a student of City?

 A. All the classes take place at the Northampton Square campus of City, University of London.
 The information how to get there can be found on our Visit City page.

-A. '10 weekly classes' means that the course will be running once a week for 10 consecutive weeks.
-It will be running on the same day each week as the start date.
+A. Weekly means once a week, thus '10 weekly classes' means one lesson per week for 10 consecutive weeks.
+Classes are held on the same day each week as the start date.

 A. The only way to enrol for a course is online through our website, paying with a credit/debit card.
-You would need to click on the Apply now button next to your chosen course and you will be taken to a secure online booking system.
+Click on the Apply Now button next to your chosen course and you will be taken to a secure online booking system.
 After completing registration and making a payment, you will get an automatic receipt from the e-store to your email account, followed by a confirmation email closer to the start of the course.